fan222/Feedful/README.md

 ### Collection
 User can create and manage their collection.

-* Each time users click on add collection button,
+* Each time users click on add collection button

 ![add-collection] [add_collection_button]
 a edit collection sidebar will appear.
 User can either create a new collection or add to an existed collection.

 ![collection-sidebar] [new_collection]